Code4Christ/Secure-CPP/README.md

 ## Topics Covered

 The repository covers the following fundamental C++ topics:

-- Variables and Data Types
-- Control Flow (if statements, loops)
+- Classes
+- Files
-- Functions and Scope
+- Functions
+- Headers
+- Loops
+- Securely Working with Strings
-- Arrays, Vectors, and STL Containers
+- Starting with C++ and Security
-- File Handling
-- Exception Handling
+- Vulnerability Examples
-- Object-Oriented Programming (OOP) Basics

 Each topic is explained with examples and exercises to reinforce your understanding.